awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 The operating system of the core device\.
 Must be one of `ubuntu`, `amazon_linux`, `raspbian`, or `openwrt`\.

 `--software-to-update`
-Specifies whether the core's software or the OTA agent software should be updated\.
+Specifies whether the core's software or the OTA update agent software should be updated\.
 Must be one of `core` or `ota_agent`\.

 `--s3-url-signer-role`  <a name="s3-url-signer-role"></a>
-The IAM role that is used to presign the S3 URL that links to the Greengrass software update\.
-You must provide a role that has the appropriate policy attached\.
-Here is an example policy document with the minimum required permissions:
+The IAM role used to presign the S3 URL that links to the AWS IoT Greengrass software update\.
+You must provide a role that has the appropriate permissions policy attached\.
+The following example policy allows access to AWS IoT Greengrass software updates in the specified AWS Regions:

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
-            "Sid": "AllowsIotToAccessGreengrassOTAUpdateArtifacts",
+            "Sid": "AllowAccessToGreengrassOTAUpdateArtifacts",
             "Effect": "Allow",
             "Action": [
                 "s3:GetObject"